lorenzodejong/next-sanity-image/README.md

 ```

+## Upgrading

+### Upgrading from 4.x.x to 5.x.x

+Version 5.0.0 of this library has removed support for the blur options.
+The reason for this is that this could not be correctly standardised from the library, the only way to support blur up was to request a low quality placeholder image from the Sanity CDN.
+Sanity already provides a base 64 lqip from the asset's metadata (https://www.sanity.io/docs/image-metadata#74bfd1db9b97).

+Checkout the [Responsive layout](#responsive-layout) example on how to use the lqip in your Image component.

 ## Usage

-All `next/image` component layouts are supported (https://nextjs.org/docs/api-reference/next/image#layout).
+All `next/image` component layouts are supported.
 Below you can find a usage example for each of the supported layouts.

 ### Responsive layout